Characterization of non-adaptive Clifford channels: Stabilizer preserving channels are Clifford

-We conclude that in Theorem~\ref{thm:non-adaptive_characterisation} the usual stabilizer preserving property is sufficient.
+We conclude that in Theorem~\ref{thm:non-adaptive_characterization} the usual stabilizer preserving property is sufficient.
 Let us formulate the result for some interesting cases.

-\begin{corollary} If $\ell_1(\Int_2^n)\to\TrClass(\Hil^m)$ is a state preparation channel that maps uniform distributions over affine subspaces of $\Int_2^n$ to mixed stabilizer states, then it corresponds to Clifford preparation of similar mixed stabilizer states. \end{corollary}
+\begin{corollary} If $\ell_1(\Int_2^n)\to\TrClass(\Hil^m)$ is a state preparation channel that maps uniform distributions over affine subspaces of $\Int_2^n$ to mixed stabilizer states, then it corresponds to stabilizer circuit preparation of mixed stabilizer states. \end{corollary}

-\begin{corollary} If $\TrClass(\Hil^n)\to\ell_1(\Int_2^m)$ is a $m$-bit measurement channel that maps pure stabilizer states to uniform distributions over affine subspaces, then it outputs results of Pauli measurements, with possible processing by affine Boolean maps and random bit inputs. \end{corollary}
+\begin{corollary} If $\TrClass(\Hil^n)\to\ell_1(\Int_2^m)$ is a $m$-bit measurement channel that maps pure stabilizer states to uniform distributions over affine subspaces, then it outputs the results of Pauli measurements, with possible post-processing by affine Boolean maps and random bit inputs. \end{corollary}

 \begin{corollary} If $\ell_1(\Int_2^n)\to\ell_1(\Int_2^m)$ is classical channel that maps uniform distributions over affine subspaces of $\Int_2^n$ to uniform distributions over affine subspaces of $\Int_2^m$, then it can be represented by some affine Boolean circuit. \end{corollary}